Barcelona has a multitude of family friendly attractions from its parks and beaches to its museums and monuments…

 Tibidabo is a great option for families with toddlers and young children.
 It is the mountainous region overlooking Barcelona where the city’s amusement park is located which is suitable for children of all ages.
 There is also a church at the top which is illuminated at night.
 Tibidabo has a funicular (tram) that takes you up the hill from Avenida Tibidabo.

 Ciutadella Park is another great place to take toddlers for a run around.
-The Barcelona Zoo is located here and is one of the most beautiful zoos in Spain and has more than 4,300 animals.
+There are huge fountains, a playground and plenty of greenspaces to run around.
+The Barcelona Zoo is located in the Park and is one of the most beautiful zoos in Spain with more than 4,300 animals.
 There is a dolphin show as well as a picnic area and a playground within the grounds.
 For a complete list of Barcelona’s parks and gardens click here.

 The Natural Sciences museum, is interactive and aimed towards children of all ages is worth a visit as is the Aquarium of Barcelona, located in the Port Vell where you can see more than 11.000 species of sea life.
+The Aquairum also has an interactive play area, a submarine and a giant whale filled with jellyfish exhibits.
+There are also some large sharks which kids will love!
 The Montjuïc Fountain is also worth seeing and is a mix of lights, music and water and will enthral older babies and toddlers.

 Universal Mediterranea on the Costa Dorada close to Barcelona is made up of the Universal Studios Port Aventura theme park, the Costa Caribe water park, the Hotel El Paso, the Hotel Port Aventura and a Beach Club.
 Universal Studios Port Aventura makes for a perfect day out with kids.
 The park has a multitude of exciting rides, colourful shows, a wide variety of restaurants.
 Woody Woodpecker and his companion Winnie, together with the muscular Popeye and his girlfriend, Olive Oyl, the Pink Panther, and other friends, are your hosts in the park.
 The Costa Caribe Water Park has an area of 4,200 square metres of artificial beaches, a dozen attractions and a covered area for winter.